allinbits/labs/projects/gnoland/gno.land/p/eve000/event/README.md

 These components can be used independently or integrated into larger Eve applications:

-### Agenda
+### Flyer

-A featured component of Eve is the Agenda component.
-Once an organizer has all session dates and times finalized, they can create an agenda to share with the attendees.
+A featured component of Eve is the Flyer component.
+Once an organizer has all session dates and times finalized, they can create an flyer to share with the attendees.
 The agenda provides all relevant information like the Title, Description, Speaker(s), Location, & c. to the attendees.

 ### Calendar